 The initial reactions to Swift were mixed at best.
 Some developers were delighted with its features, flexibility, and simplicity, while others criticized it.
 Yet, most of them agreed that it was too early for Swift to be used in production.
 The language was evolving fast: major changes were introduced with every new release.

-This, however, didn’t prevent Swift from becoming the “most loved” technology, according to the 2015 StackOverflow Developer Survey.
+This, however, didn’t prevent Swift from becoming the “most loved” technology of 2015:

-At the same time, the language was listed among top 10 “most wanted” technologies.
+At the same time, the language was listed among the top 10 “most wanted” technologies.

 2015 – turning open source